 Tour and Lunch at The Fenimore Museum

 On the shores of Otsego Lake on land once owned by American novelist James Fenimore Cooper, the Fenimore Art Museum houses renowned collections of American folk and fine art, and American Indian art and artifacts.
 From April – December, group tours can be pre-arranged for 15 or more visitors, with boxed or buffet lunch options available at the Fenimore Café, offering visitors spectacular Glimmerglass lake views.
-Drop guests off at entrance and park bus at the Yellow Trolley Lot.
+Drop guests off at the entrance and park the bus at the Yellow Trolley Lot.

 Contact: Anne Tandle, Group Sales, A.Tandle@FenimoreArt.org, (607) 547-1495